PyCee/chat/README.md

-# chat
+# Chat

-A website where the clients pick a username and can chat with anyone else on the website
+This is the software for a server that will run a basic web chat.
+Upload to a server with databases enabled, navigate to 'initDatabases.php', and open the 'index.html' to chat.